Badge

 How does the company communicate the status of incident investigations to stakeholders ?

-Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Public Settlements (E.G., Zoom) and Regulatory Disclosures.
+Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Official guidance in Zoom’s support documentation.

 Post-Incident Analysis